 The Newtown Gate and the Cracow Gate were the first masonry fragments of fortyfications.
 After 1379 construction started of walls near river Vistula in the northern part of the town.
 The prerogative of prince Janusz I, issued that year, obliged the inhabitants to surround the town with a wall, in such a way that the town was enclosed in their ring.
-Already in the fifteenth century the fortifications seemed insufficient, so began to build a second line of walls from the castle to the Marshal Tower.
+Already in the second half of the fifteenth century the fortifications seemed insufficient, so began to build a second line of walls from the castle to the Marshal Tower, adapted for the use of firearms.
 In 1548, as the last element of the walls, a barbican was established at the Newtown Gate.

 Due to the rapidly evolving military arts, the Old Town defense system has become increasingly outdated.
 This was confirmed by the struggles of the Swedish Deluge when the walls were badly damaged.
 After this period, it were not repaired and their successive demolition began.
 Part of the fortifications was used as a wall of newly built buildings.
 In 1936 it was decided to reconstruct the monument.
 For this purpose, some of the buildings that stood directly next to the walls, were demolished.
 Works interrupted during the war period, were resumed in the fifties and continued until the end of the twentieth century.
 The last stage of conservation works was the excavation of the brick bridge over the moat of the Castle Square, leading to the former Kraków Gate.